XuBLin/590PresentGroupProject/README.md

 ## Data
-* The dataset used in genre_classification fold (evaluation.py , model.py , predictMusic.py ) should be download from this link (342 MiB).
-The fma_metadata and fma_small are used.
+* The dataset used should be downloaded from this link (342 MiB). https://os.unil.cloud.switch.ch/fma/fma_metadata.zip
-https://os.unil.cloud.switch.ch/fma/fma_metadata.zip